 Need To Talk?

 There are a number of regulations promulgated in the United States to control the release of lead to the environment and that protect workers from the harmful effects of occupational lead exposures.

-Additionally, Colorado Department of Public Health and Environment, Air Pollution Control Division is responsible for developing and implementing lead certification and abatement regulation for child occupied facilities and target housing, as mandated by state statute (25-5-1101 C.R.S. et seq.).
-The statute governs the inspection and assessment of lead-based paint and lead-based hazards, lead contaminated soil, lead contaminated dust and the abatement of lead-based paint hazards.
+Additionally, the Colorado Department of Public Health and Environment, Air Pollution Control Division is responsible for developing and implementing lead certification and abatement regulations for child-occupied facilities and target housing, as mandated by state statute (25-5-1101 C.R.S., et seq.).
+The statute governs the inspection and assessment of lead-based paint and lead-based paint hazards, lead contaminated soil and lead contaminated dust and the abatement of lead-based paint hazards.

-ETS provides Colorado State certified Lead Inspectors and Risk Assessors to perform renovation specific surveys or comprehensive Lead-Based Paint building inspections.
-Our surveys are conducted using a portable XRF device to determine the lead content of the paint, varnished, and/or stained surfaces.
-ETS' lead services guide our clients through complicated state and federal regulatory requirements pertaining to lead-based paint abatement and renovation projects.
+ETS provides Colorado State certified Lead Inspectors and Risk Assessors to perform renovation-specific surveys or comprehensive Lead-Based Paint building inspections.
+Our surveys are conducted using a portable XRF device to determine the lead content of the painted, varnished, and/or stained surfaces.
+ETS’ lead services guide our clients through complicated state and federal regulatory requirements pertaining to lead-based paint abatement and renovation projects.